DLBuesen/cv-sim-ec-prime-film/README.md

 - It is recommended that the installation of the prerequisites for this app (Docker and xLaunch) be performed by IT-support personnel or by advanced PC users (i.e. comfortable going into bios to change settings, using the command line, resolution of system-specific issues that might arise via google search and some troubleshooting).
 - Installation and use of the app itself does not require any specialized computer knowledge once the prerequisites are fulfulled.
 - Additional installation instructions which are operating system specific can be found within this project for [Windows 10](https://github.com/DLBuesen/redox-active-film-distribution-reversible/tree/main/project/windows10) and for [Ubuntu 18.04](https://github.com/DLBuesen/redox-active-film-distribution-reversible/tree/main/project/ubuntu1804).
-- Demo videos of the [installation], [verification], and the [uninstallation] of the app are also available to give a visual impression of what to expect in the process, but it will still be necessary to read the provided documentation.

 # License
 - This app was made using free open source software (Julia programming language).
 Therefore, usage is not restricted to teaching and research purposes.